fattah247/UpTimePulse/README.md

 - Used for port‑forward and Prometheus scraping (`api-gateway:8080`).

 ### `charts/uptimepulse/templates/prometheus-configmap.yaml`
-Holds Prometheus configuration.
+Holds Prometheus configuration (ConfigMap; see Dictionary).

 - `kind: ConfigMap`: stores `prometheus.yml` as data.
 - `scrape_interval`: how often Prometheus scrapes.
 - `scrape_configs`: targets to scrape (`ping-agent` and `api-gateway`).

 ### `charts/uptimepulse/templates/prometheus-deployment.yaml`
-Runs Prometheus and mounts the config.
+Runs Prometheus and mounts the config (Deployment; see Dictionary).

 - `containers.image`: Prometheus image version.
 - `args`: tells Prometheus where the config and data directory are.